 Note: In this question, distance is in metres and time is in seconds.

-Hence or otherwise, find all possible values of for which the velocity of P is decreasing.
+Hence or otherwise, find all possible values of $t$ for which the velocity of P is decreasing.

-Find an expression for the velocity of P at time .
+Find an expression for the velocity of P at time $t$.

 Find the total distance travelled by P when its velocity is increasing.

-Calculate the derivative to find the rate of change of production with respect to time.
+Calculate the derivative to find the rate of change of profit with respect to the production level .

-Determine the critical points by setting .
-These points will help the bakery identify potential production levels for optimization.
+Determine the critical points of for by setting .

-Use the second derivative test to classify the nature of the critical points.
-This will assist the bakery in deciding whether to increase or decrease production at these levels.
+Use the second derivative test to classify the nature of the critical points found in Part 2.
+This helps the bakery decide whether to adjust production levels.

 A startup company is analyzing its profit growth over time to make strategic decisions.
 The rate at which the company's profit is changing over time is given by:

-Interpret the meaning of the intervals of increase and decrease in terms of the company's profit.
+Interpret the meaning of these intervals in the context of the company's profit.

 Let